rancher/rancher.github.io/os/running-rancheros/workstation/docker-machine/index.md

 > **Note:** Instead of downloading the ISO, you can directly use the URL for the `rancheros.iso`.

-Example with RancherOS v0.4.0 link:
+Example using the RancherOS latest link:

 ```bash
 $ docker-machine create -d virtualbox --virtualbox-boot2docker-url https://releases.rancher.com/os/latest/rancheros.iso <MACHINE-NAME>